-1.)
-Understanding the physiological role of known genetic modifiers influencing food intake and body-weight.
-The first and most robust of the genes identified by GWAS is FTO (fat mass and obesity related transcript) and in the past 7 years, we have taken a number of different approaches to studying its biology.
-We have contributed to characterizing its enzymatic function as a demethylase (Gerken et al, Science 2007; Ma et al, Biochem J 2012), identifying and characterizing loss-of-function human mutations (Boissel et al, AJHG 2009; Meyre et al, Diabetes 2010) and determining its expression and direct role in the hypothalamus influencing food intake (Tung et al, PLoS ONE 2010).
-Whatever the explanation for the effects of intronic polymorphism on human adiposity, studies of humans and mice carrying genetic variants that functionally perturb FTO indicate that FTO itself is an important regulator of body size and composition.
-In the past two years, we have demonstrated a role for FTO in the cellular sensing of amino acids, linking levels to mTOR signalling (Cheung et al, IJO 2013; Gulati et al, PNAS 2013), and also determined that FTO shuttles between the nucleus and cytoplasm (Gulati et al, Biosci Rep 2014).
-Most recently, we have shown that FTO links high-fat feeding to leptin resistance through activation of hypothalamic NFкB-related signalling pathways (Tung et al, submitted).
-We also have a Wellcome Trust student currently working on the role of the non-coding RNAs Snord116 in the aetiology of Prader-Willi Syndrome.
+The first and most robust of the genes identified by GWAS is FTO (fat mass and obesity related transcript) and we have taken a number of different approaches to studying its biology.
+We have contributed to characterizing its enzymatic function as a demethylase (Gerken et al, Science 2007; Ma et al, Biochem J 2012), as well as identifying and characterizing loss-of-function human mutations (Boissel et al, AJHG 2009; Meyre et al, Diabetes 2010).
+Whatever the explanation for the effects of intronic polymorphism on human adiposity, studies of humans and mice indicate that FTO itself is an important regulator of body size and composition.
+We have demonstrated a role for FTO in the cellular sensing of amino acids, linking levels to mTOR signalling (Cheung et al, IJO 2013; Gulati et al, PNAS 2013), and that FTO links high-fat feeding to leptin resistance through activation of hypothalamic NFкB-related signalling pathways (Tung et al, Mol Met 2016).